 “What is your posting schedule?”

 Reviews of newly-released films are usually posted on Sunday or Monday.
 Projects (or extra reviews) will be posted on Thursdays.
 These postings will not always be consistent.
 Bear in mind, I don’t get paid for this, so I am not obligated to rush, keep exact deadlines, or bend over backwards for anyone.
-However, since I want this to blossom into a full-time career, I will treat this with great effort and furious passion.
+However, since I want this to blossom into a full-time career, I treat my reviews with great effort and furious passion!

 “Why is your name ‘Guy’s Guru Grades?'”